cosmos/cosmos-sdk/cosmovisor/README.md

 * `DAEMON_NAME` is the name of the binary itself (e.g. `gaiad`, `regend`, `simd`, etc.).
 * `DAEMON_ALLOW_DOWNLOAD_BINARIES` (*optional*), if set to `true`, will enable auto-downloading of new binaries (for security reasons, this is intended for full nodes rather than validators).
 By default, `cosmovisor` will not auto-download new binaries.
 * `DAEMON_RESTART_AFTER_UPGRADE` (*optional*), if set to `true`, will restart the subprocess with the same command line arguments and flags (but with the new binary) after a successful upgrade.
 By default, `cosmovisor` stops running after an upgrade and requires the system administrator to manually restart it.
 Note that `cosmovisor` will not auto-restart the subprocess if there was an error.
-* `DAEMON_POLL_INTERVAL` is the interval length in milliseconds for polling upgrade plan file.
+* `DAEMON_POLL_INTERVAL` is the interval length in milliseconds for polling the upgrade plan file.
 Default: 300.
-* `DAEMON_UPGRADE_INFO_FILE` is a full path to the upgrade plan file created by an app.
-On start, it checks if the base directory exists.
-If the file name is wrong the update request will never be handled.
+* `DAEMON_UPGRADE_INFO_FILE` is a full path to the upgrade plan file created by the upgrade module in `BeginBlocker` when a new upgrade plan is detected.
+On start, `cosmovisor` checks if the path is valid, if the base directory exists, and if a filename is provided.
+If the file name is wrong, the upgrade request will never be handled.
 Default: `<DAEMON_HOME>/data/upgrade-info.json`.

 ## Data Folder Layout